Marilao: Geography

+Marilao is 22 km from Manila and 23 km from the provincial capital Malolos City.

+With the continuous expansion of Metro Manila, Marilao is part of Manila's built-up area which reaches San Ildefonso on its northernmost part.

 Climate

 Barangays

-Marilao is politically subdivided into 16 barangays, all classified as urban.
+Marilao is politically subdivided into 16 barangays - as shown in the matrix below - all classified as urban.
+Each barangay consists of puroks and some have sitios.

+Most populous

+Barangay Loma de Gato is now holds the most populous village both in the province of Bulacan and in Central Luzon region upon the division of barangay Muzon in the neighboring city of San Jose del Monte after the successful plebiscite approving the proposal in March 2023.

 Pollution and flooding

 In 2007, Marilao, along with neighboring Meycauayan, share a slot in the list of the world's 30 most polluted places in the developing world drawn up by a private New York-based institute.
 In its report, “The World’s Worst Polluted Places” for 2007, the Blacksmith Institute said: “Industrial waste is haphazardly dumped into the Meycauayan, Marilao and Obando River system, a source of drinking and agricultural water supplies for the 250,000 people living in and around” the Meycauayan-Marilao area.

 Marilao is also notorious for frequent flooding during the monsoon season.
 A section of MacArthur Highway near SM City Marilao is in particular, prone to floods.

 Demographics

 In the 2020 census, the population of Marilao, Bulacan, was 254,453 people, with a density of sigfig 254,453/33.74.